anydigital/drupal-bricks/README.md

 All new Bricks for D8 has no requirements and works with ANY entity types!

-*Just make sure nested entities have proper templates, like `templates/brick--columns.html.twig`.*
+*Just make sure nested entities have a proper templates, like `templates/brick--columns.html.twig`.*

 ## Resources